Unicode subscripts and superscripts: Wildcards

+Combining marks and subscripts

-In addition, a very few IPA letters beyond the basic Latin alphabet have combining superscript forms or are supported as subscripts:
+In addition to superscript IPA, a very few IPA letters beyond the basic Latin alphabet have combining forms or are supported as subscripts:

 Composite characters

 Primarily for compatibility with earlier character sets, Unicode contains a number of characters that compose super- and subscripts with other symbols.
 In most fonts these render much better than attempts to construct these symbols from the above characters or by using markup.